Chinedu Dike

 happy hormones, as is experienced while

-one indulges in a tasty food, on receiving
+one indulges in a palatable food, on receiving

 kinds of novelty that fill us with a delicious